 As the common shares rise, it becomes more attractive to convert.
 If the common shares move to $25, the preferred shareholder would get $125 ($25 x 5) for each $100 preferred share.
 That's a gain of 25% if the investor converts and then immediately sells the common stock at $25.

 I have emphasized the word immediately because the danger in converting is that the investor instantly becomes a common shareholder.
-Common shares are much more volatile comparing to preferred, and if the price of common share will swing in undesirable direction (for instance, down to $15), and the investor didn't sell at $25, the common shares would worse less than they were before.
+Common shares are much more volatile compared to preferred, and if the price of the common shares will swing in an undesirable direction (for instance, down to $15), and the investor didn't sell at $25, the common shares would be worse less than they were before.
 You would get $15 x 5=$75 in common shares for each $100 preferred share, not to mention you would no longer receive a fixed dividend.

 The conversion back to preferred shares is not allowed.